As life gets by

 After around two months, I went to Karunya Institute, an Engineering college.
 Took up Electronics & Communication Engineering (ECE), but most of us mistook it as Enjoy-College-Everyday.
 I enjoyed by dreaming all about computers; I would be the reference point for all things computers.
 But I did very badly in other subjects.
 On reflection, I regret for spending all the time on computers and spirituality; I should’ve yielded to temptation every now and then and enjoyed with gals!

-1994: Passed out of Engineering college and out in the world.
+1994: Graduated out of Engineering college and out in the world.
 Damn!
 No one taught us, this world would be so tough.
 Finding a job was tough, getting through life was tough, everything was tough.
 I managed to get a job as a video editor in a studio.
 Though this would create a passionate hobby in me, it was a totally different field.

 1995: Probably, I would’ve ended up as a editor for one of Russell Crowe’s movies.
 But I couldn’t withstand the filth in the industry and so, I quit and become a tutor.
 I worked 12 hours everyday for a meager pay.